netdata/netdata/python.d/README.md

 You can provide, per server, the following:

-1. username which have access to database (deafults to 'root')
+1. username which have access to database (defaults to 'root')
 2. password (defaults to none)
 3. mysql my.cnf configuration file
 4. mysql socket (optional)